 Of course, when the price is down and people are soldiering on, you hear much more talk about the tech.
 You hear about network fundamentals, hash rate, infrastructure being built out for companies and individuals.
 The staunchest supporters will tell you that Bitcoin’s price is insignificant.

 But when you get a day like Friday, there is not one single person in the Bitcoin community that fails to get excited.
 BTC price matters.
 Each cycle of volatility brings more media attention and onboards more users.

 Bitcoin’s market cap rises and these signs from Bakkt and from Chinese blockchain investors are showing that institutions may be getting ready at last.
 That means that Bitcoin has a very bright future and so do Bitcoin futures.

-We’re almost one month away from the official launch of the FAILED Digitex Futures public testnet on 30 November.
-With Bitcoin proving it’s anything but boring, we can’t wait to open up our zero-fee BTC futures trading platform to you all.
+We’re almost one month away from the official launch of the Digitex Futures public testnet on 30 November.
+With Bitcoin proving it’s anything but boring, we can’t wait to open up our zero-fee BTC futures Betfair Trading platform to you all.

 In 2021 TradeHost traded 7,937 Betfair UK, IE, US & AU horse racing and greyhound markets.

 2022 saw TradeHost become even more profitable with 22,698 Betfair markets traded.